javadfarshchi/Natural-Language-Processing-E-Commerce-Review/README.md

 # Natural Language Processing Project for E-Commerce Users Reviews and Ratings

 In this NLP project we will be attempt to classify Women's E-Commerce Clothing Reviews into 1 star or 5 star categories based off the text content in the reviews.
 We will utilize the pipeline methods with Multinomial Naive Bayes.
+The complete EDA and modeling can be found in the notebook [here](https://github.com/javadfarshchi/Natural-Language-Processing-E-Commerce-Review/blob/main/NLP_Project_E_Commerce.ipynb)).

 Each observation in this dataset is a review of a particular product by a particular user.